 A couple key things to note, first is that sand paper wears out.
 Eventually you'll wear down their ability to sand properly and you'll have to swap out what you're using.
 Sand paper glued to a popsicle stick is very prominent for the low cost of the solution (putting the sandpaper on the stick makes for a hard flat surface which is easier to handle).
 Because I'm lazy I use my metal rasp, it has the risk of taking away more plastic at a bad pass than a proper sanding stick but I have years of experience with them.
 For small, hard to reach places, a needle file set like this works wonders.

-The second thing I want to mention is make get to know your grits.
-Your average build isn't going to need something super course, or something super fine.
+The second thing I want to mention is to know your grits.
+Your average build isn't going to need something coarse, or something super fine.
 If this is your first time, get yourself a set with various grits, then work up and down from something in the middle as needed.
 Before you know it the process will be like riding a bike.

 The best way to remove nubs from a kit, bar none, is a hobby knife with a sharp blade.
-They make quick work and produce the least amount of stress (which leaves marks in the plastic).
+They make quick work and produce the least amount of stress.
 The downside is that they’re sharp as fuck and you’re likely to make a blood donation to the Gunpla gods before too long.
-If you’re skilled and safe, they’re great, but if you’re lazy and not safe nippers are the way to go.
+If you’re skilled and safe, they’re great.
+But if you’re building casually, say watching TV or have other distractions, do it safely with nippers.
 While you're at it, probably best to get a nice cutting mat too.